Finding Aids for Historic Images of Buildings in the UK and Ireland

 together with images from Glasgow Museums and private owners.

-- See also archives: Scotland.
+- See also archives: Scotland for

 - For Great Britain generally see below under the period and see museums